Midler, Parker and Najimy return for ‘Return of the Witches’ sequel

 “Now more than ever, people need to laugh.
 We should laugh every day, and there is so much fun with these three amazing women playing delightful characters from such a beloved movie,” said Fletcher.
 “I am so grateful to be able to play a role in bringing these witches back to life, and working with my Disney friends again makes it even more special.
 This is a movie for everyone from the fans who grew up on the first movie to the next. generation of viewers.
 I can’t wait to get started. “

 Fletcher directing the sequel from a script by Jen D’Angelo (“Workaholics”).
 Lynn Harris and Steven Haft will serve as producers, with Adam Shankman, Ralph Winter and David Kirschner in executive production.
-‘Hocus Pocus 2’ is expected to premiere exclusively on Disney + in fall 2022.
+It is expected that ‘Hocus Pocus 2‘premieres exclusively on Disney + in fall 2022.

 While the first installment was not a critical or commercial success at launch, the film has stood the test of time with flying colors through countless annual television broadcasts, to the point of being considered a cult classic.